T&C - Evolution2 La Plagne

 - Owing to the participant

 In general, the participant may, without detriment to specific conditions that apply to certain Outdoor Activities, partially or fully cancel their Booking free of charge up to 7 days before the date their Service is due to commence.
 After this period, no refunds will be issued.
-Difficult road access conditions to the Service location are in no way a valid reason for cancellation less than 48 hours before the start of the Service.

 ARTICLE 11.
 FORCE MAJEURE